abpetkov/switchery/README.md

 var init = new Switchery(elem);
 ```

 Use the above for the standalone version.
-For development you need `var Switchery = require('switchery');` at the very beginning.

 ## Settings and Defaults